codingColinMcM/reactPortfolio/README.md

 # Software-Development-Portfolio-React

-I updated a bunch of descriptions but soon I'll have to go
+I updated a bunch of descriptions but soon I'll have to go to

 ## Description
 ### Problem: